geppoz-it/HttpCorsForwarder/README.md

 A simple java util for bypassing CORS problems on browsers in calling API.

-Just launch this utils on your pc:
+Just launch this utils in background on your pc:

 java -jar .\HttpCorsForwarder.jar 8080